main-educational/intro_nilearn/content/machine-learning-with-nilearn.md

                                          discard_diagonal=True)
 ```

-Okay -- now that we have that taken care of, let's run our big loop!
+Okay -- now that we have that taken care of, let's load all of the data!

 +++